jamesdonoh/data-mining/report.md

 Two challenges of this data set for clustering analysis are its large number of attributes and the fact that it mainly consists of nominal attributes, since many clustering algorithms focus on numeric data and work best with a small number of attributes [@han, p.
 446-7].

-#### Choice of algorithm

-Partioning methods find mutually exclusive clusters that are spherical in shape, using a distance function to measure the similarity of objects within a cluster and therefore minimise the amount of within-cluster variation [@han, p.
-489].
-Of these methods, the popular _k_-means algorithm uses the arithmetic mean to find the centroid of each cluster and therefore needs numerical attributes.
-The _k_-modes method put forward by Huang [-@huang] is an extension to _k_-means which supports nominal (categorical) attributes, utilising the mode instead of the mean. _k_-modes was therefore selected as an initial basis a clustering workflow.

-Since KNIME does not support _k_-modes natively, a *Python Script* node was used to provide the algorithm using an external Python interpreter, using de Vos' open-source implementation [cite].
-The result of this was an additional numeric attribute dataset that identifies the cluter with which each object has been associated.